nashville-software-school/bangazon-inc/book-2-mvc/chapters/ASPNET_INTRO.md

 ### Viewing the list of walkers

 Currently, we're passing data into a view that doesn't exist.
 Let's fix that.
 Right click the method name `Index` in your controller and click "Add View".
-In the dialog box that appears, leave the view name "Index", for template select "List", and for Model class select "Walker".
+In the dialog box that appears, select 'Razor View' and click Add.
+Leave the view name "Index", for template select "List" (below empty), and for Model class select "Walker".
 Then click the Add button.

 The generated view creates an html table and iterates over each walker in the list and creates a new row for each one.